How to use this blog

 We had some fun writing them, and it’s fair to say, some disagreements – we can each be quite strong-willed, so there were some passionate debates over the choice each and every word, as well as the sequence of the promises...
 But, I think we have finally come up with a version which we are both really happy with...
 We had a bit of a practice the other night, and I had goosebumps (and tears in my eyes!).
 I think they are all promises which we already try to live by – but somehow the idea of saying them out loud, in front of other people, brings a whole new significance..."

 Fiona and Alan were well prepared and said their vows beautifully on the day, but this is often the part of the ceremony that couples worry most about - What should we say to one another?
-How nervous twill I be?
+How nervous will I be?
 Will I get a fit of the giggles?
 Will I get all emotional?
 Will I get through them?

 Please don't worry - we're here to help and the following tips might be useful: